top of page

 • Using English for Academic Purposes (UEFAP): General English language resource.

-• The TED talks website are examples of good presenters giving talks (3 minute to 1 hour+) related to technology, entertainment, design, business, science, global Issues.
+• TED talks are examples of good presenters giving talks (3 minutes to over an hour) related to technology, entertainment, design, business, science, and global Issues, among others.

 • American Rhetoric’s top 100 speeches from history.
 Includes text and video/audio for a majority of them.